Eviction moratorium needed due to 'deteriorating public health situation' related to the Delta variant, DOJ says - KVIA

 By Ariane de Vogue, CNN Supreme Court Reporter

-In court papers, the Justice Department said the new moratorium — designed to bar landlords from evicting certain tenants amidst the pandemic — is a “more targeted” moratorium than a previous version that expired on July 31.
+In court papers, the Justice Department said the new moratorium — designed to bar landlords from evicting certain tenants amidst the pandemic — is “more targeted” than the version that expired on July 31.

+DOJ also said that consideration of the new moratorium should not follow “predictions about what the Supreme Court may decide.”

+“Factual circumstances have changed,” acting Assistant Attorney General Brian Boynton told the court.
+The new order “differs from the prior eviction moratorium by targeting only areas of high or substantial transmission.”

 The moratorium applies to areas of the country with high or substantial transmission of Covid-19 and is set to last until October 3.
 It still covers 80% of US counties and 90% of the US population.

-Note: This story has been updated with additional detail.